Luis Díaz (Costa Rican footballer)

-Luis Mario Díaz Espinoza (born 6 December 1998) is a Costa Rican professional footballer who plays as a winger for Major League Soccer club Columbus Crew and the Costa Rica national team.
+Luis Mario Díaz Espinoza (born 6 December 1998) is a Costa Rican professional footballer who plays as a winger for the Costa Rica national team.

-Career
+Club career

+Costa Rica

-Díaz started his career in the academy of his local team, AD Guanacasteca at the age of five, remaining with the academy until he was seventeen.
+Díaz started his career in the academy of his local team, A.D.
+Guanacasteca at the age of five, remaining with the academy until he was 17.
 In 2016, he attended a tournament with Guanacasteca in which he was noticed by Municipal Grecia, where he was subsequently signed.
 In the 2016–17 season, he and Grecia earned promotion to Liga FPD, the first division of Costa Rican football.
 Over the summer of 2018, Díaz was the subject of transfer rumors from Herediano; he would officially join Herediano for the 2019 Clausura.
-On July 2, 2019, it was announced that Díaz had been transferred to Major League Soccer club Columbus Crew SC for $1 million, and would join the club as a Young Designated Player.
+On July 2, 2019, it was announced that Díaz had been transferred to Major League Soccer club Columbus Crew for $1 million.